Yuxufabio/alx-system_engineering-devops/README.md

-This are some shell basics
+These are some shell basics